Discover These 4 Tried & Tested Tactics To Beat Back Pain At The Computer

 The height of your desk and where things are placed on it will also affect the amount of strain your body comes under at the computer.

-Bad desk ergonomics have been found in studies to lead to many problems for office workers such as pain in the back, shoulders, arms, wrist and neck as well as eyestrain.
+As bad desk ergonomics have been found in studies to lead to many problems for office workers, such as pain in the back, shoulders, arms, wrists, and neck, as well as causing eyestrain.

-So you have plenty of good reasons for making sure you get your desk set-up right!
+So you have plenty of reasons for making sure you get your desk set-up right!

 So the best way to make sure you avoid pain and repetitive strain injuries while using your computer is to get your desk and workstation right.

-And I'll explain how you can do just that below.
+And I'll explain how you can do just that in a moment.

-How To Make Back Pain At The Computer A Thing Of The Past
+4 Ways To Avoid Back Pain At The Computer

-Up until now I've focused on the doom and gloom aspects of sitting behind your desk.
+Up until now I've focused on the doom and gloom aspects of sitting behind your computer.

-But the good news is that sitting at your computer doesn't have to be a nightmare situation for your back.
+But the good news is that sitting at your desk doesn't have to be a nightmare situation for your back.

-Because by consciously adopting some good habits and re-adjusting your desk area you can make a massive difference to your working experience.
+Because consciously adopting some good habits and re-adjusting your desk area can make a huge difference to your working experience.

-And end up with a far happier and healthier back as a result.
+And you will end up with a far happier and healthier back as a result.

-So go through these tips one by one and try and implement as many of them as you can.
+So go through these tips one by one and try to implement as many of them as you can.

-Maintaining a good posture as you sit at the computer is so important because by doing so you will be taking lots of pressure off your lower back.
+Maintaining a good posture as you sit at the computer is so important because by doing so you will be taking lots of pressure and strain off your lower back.

-And it's not just good for getting rid of back pain.
-It can also:
+And it's not just good for getting rid of back pain, as it can also:

 So it's well worth the effort to try and improve your sitting posture.